Hiking the Moqui Sand Caves Trail in Kanab, Utah

 Moqui Sand Caves Trailhead

-At this first split, go left.
+At this first split, go left to continue toward the Sand Caves.

 Moqui Sand Caves Trail